Marc MacYoung?

 knife, to informing students "tell him three times you

-don't want to fight and it's legally self-defense"
+don't want to fight and it's legally self-defense."
+These are

 Before you accept your MA instructor's information about